cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Combat abilities and effects**.
 Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment...
 All these combat abilities and effect work in all combats.

-**Fighter Capacity**.
-Fighter capacity is not checked during the prelude.
-However, it starts being checked again as soon as the prelude is over.

 > TODO: Show an example of what a completed assignment step might look like for a player.

 ### Phase 4: Finalisation